InvoicePlane/InvoicePlane/DEVELOPMENT.md

 __Ask questions!__ Please ask questions related to this process if you are unclear.

 ---

-*Please notice: The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
-For more information visit invoiceplane.com/license-copyright*
+> _The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
+For more information visit invoiceplane.com/license-copyright_